zhaohuabing/hugo_blog/content/post/2024-05-17-client-ip-en.md

 Just as a river flows from its source through various bends before reaching the sea, a typical HTTP request travels from a client across multiple network nodes until it reaches its destination.

-During this journey, the request’s source IP address changes as it moves through some intermidate devices like proxy servers and load balancers.
-Consequently, the receving server only sees the IP address of the last node in the chain rather than the client’s original IP address.
+During this journey, the request’s original IP address is lost as it moves through some intermidate nodes like proxy servers and load balancers.
+The receving server only sees the IP address of its directly connectd node in the chain rather than the client’s original IP address.

-However, when processing the request, the backend often needs to know the client’s real IP address for various reasons, below are some of them:
+However, when processing the request, the backend often needs to know the client’s original IP address for various reasons, below are some of them:

-1. **Fraud Prevention**: Tthe real IP address can help identify malicious actors and enable blocking of specific IP addresses associated with abusive behavior, hacking attempts, or denial-of-service attacks.
+1. **Fraud Prevention**: The client IP address can help identify malicious actors and enable blocking of specific IP addresses associated with abusive behavior, hacking attempts, or denial-of-service attacks.

 2. **Access Control**: Some systems restrict access to certain resources based on IP addresses.
-Knowing the real IP address allows you to implement whitelisting policies.
+Knowing the client IP address allows you to implement whitelisting policies.

-3. **User Experience**: Geolocation data derived from real IP addresses can be used to tailor content to users based on their location, such as displaying localized content or language.
+3. **User Experience**: Geolocation data derived from client IP addresses can be used to tailor content to users based on their location, such as displaying localized content or language.

-4. **Application Performance**: Real IP addresses are used to implement rate limiting to prevent abuse and ensure fair usage of resources.
+4. **Application Performance**: Client IP addresses are used to implement rate limiting to prevent abuse and ensure fair usage of resources.
 It can also be used to distribute traffic effectively and maintain session affinity.

 ![](/img/2024-05-17-client-ip/client-ip-1.png)

-Envoy provides several methods to obtain the client’s real IP address, including using the **X-Forwarded-For header**, **custom HTTP headers**, and the **proxy protocol**.
+Envoy provides several methods to obtain the client’s IP address, including using the **X-Forwarded-For header**, **custom HTTP headers**, and the **proxy protocol**.

 This article will explore these methods, detailing how to configure each one in Envoy.
-Additionally, we’ll demonstrate how to simplify configuration using Envoy Gateway, and discuss leveraging the client’s real IP for traffic management, such as access control and rate limiting.
+Additionally, we’ll demonstrate how to simplify configuration using Envoy Gateway, and discuss leveraging the client’s IP for traffic management, such as access control and rate limiting.

 ## X-Forwarded-For HTTP Header